SolidTeamDev/SolidEngine/README.md

 with SolidEngine You have access to a sample bossrush game the goal of the game is to defeat the boss

-you can launch the game in editor with the scene named Boss1
+to launch the game in the editor go to Files/LoadScene/Boss1.SolidScene to launch it stand alone C:\Users\Trist\Desktop\Isart\SolidEngine\Game\BossRush\Code\Build\Game.exe see if the assets folder is biend next to the .exe if not copy the assets folder from SolidEngine\Game\BossRush